OpenAddressesUK/sorting_office/README.md

 ## Edge cases

 We know that there are [lots of edge cases with addresses](https://www.mjt.me.uk/posts/falsehoods-programmers-believe-about-addresses/), and we know that we might not have caught 100% of them.
-If there's anything you notice, please [let us know](https://github.com/OpenAddressesUK/sorting_office/issues), or better still [open a pull request](https://github.com/OpenAddressesUK/sorting_office/pulls).
+If there's anything you notice, please [let us know](https://github.com/OpenAddressesUK/sorting_office/issues), or better still [open a pull request to fix it!](https://github.com/OpenAddressesUK/sorting_office/pulls).

 ## Running in development